-- Seniors must pass all classes in the senior year. - Seniors who fail a course may participate in graduation but will not receive a signed diploma until they successfully pass the course. - A second failure could result in the student being required to attend summer school or being required to take intensive tutoring prior to a third attempt to pass the course.
+- ◆ Seniors must pass all classes in the senior year. - Seniors who fail a course may participate in graduation but will not receive a signed diploma until they successfully pass the course. - ◆ A second failure could result in the student being required to attend summer school or being required to take intensive tutoring prior to a third attempt to pass the course. - Seniors must attend their Baccalaureate and Commencement ceremonies.
+Requests to miss those ceremonies must be submitted to the Head of School in writing before May 1 for consideration.